 - Read More

-Trimming toenails can be performed in a number of ways: straight across or deep down into the corners.
+Trimming toenails can be performed in a number of ways that include straight across or deep down into the corners.
 Most important is the need to effectively trim the entire nail, not leaving any of the remaining nail in place to subsequently cause an ingrown nail.

 Who gets ingrown nails and why?
 You have to wonder why the most common ingrown nail patients are teenage boys and pregnant women.
 Teenage boys aren't particularly concerned about hygiene.
 They're also prone to more trauma to the nail from sports.
 Pregnant woman find that with each month of their pregnancy, their arms get shorter and their legs get longer, resulting in an inability to care for their feet.